Television set: Healthcare television

 Healthcare televisions include the provisions of hospitality TVs with additional features for usability and safety.
 They are designed for use in a healthcare setting in which the user may have limited mobility and audio/visual impairment.
 A key feature is the pillow speaker connection.
 Pillow speakers combine nurse call functions, TV remote control and a speaker for audio.
 In multiple occupancy rooms where several TVs are used in close proximity, the televisions can be programmed to respond to a remote control with unique codes so that each remote only controls one TV.
 Smaller TVs, also called bedside infotainment systems, have a full function keypad below the screen.
 This allows direct interaction without the use of a pillow speaker or remote.
 These TVs typically have antimicrobial surfaces and can withstand daily cleaning using disinfectants.
 In the US, the UL safety standard for televisions, UL 62368-1, contains a special section (annex DVB) which outlines additional safety requirements for televisions used in healthcare.

 Outdoor television

 Outdoor television sets are designed for outdoor use and are usually found in the outdoor sections of bars, sports field, or other community facilities.
 Most outdoor televisions use high-definition television technology.
 Their body is more robust.
 The screens are designed to remain clearly visible even in sunny outdoor lighting.
 The screens also have anti-reflective coatings to prevent glare.
 They are weather-resistant and often also have anti-theft brackets.
-Outdoor TV models can also be connected with BD players and PVRs for greater functionality.
+Outdoor TV models can also be connected with Blu-ray players and PVRs for greater functionality.